tensorflow/tensorflow/g3doc/LangRef.md

 ```

 A [basic block](https://en.wikipedia.org/wiki/Basic_block) is a sequential list
-of operation instructions without control flow (calls are not considered control
+of instructions without control flow (calls are not considered control flow for
-flow for this purpose) that are executed from top to bottom.
-The last
+this purpose) that are executed from top to bottom.
+The last instruction in a
-instruction in a block is a [terminator instruction](#terminator-instructions),
+block is a [terminator instruction](#terminator-instructions), which ends the
-which ends the block.
+block.

 Blocks in MLIR take a list of arguments, which represent SSA PHI nodes in a
 functional notation.
 The arguments are defined by the block, and values are